nkarl/nkarl.github.io/src/content/blog/2024-05-18-oop-a-review.md

 	- Let's say we observe a new class of phenomena.
 We notice that it has _at the very least_ some attributes we already found.
 On top of that, they have additional attributes unique to themselves.
 - __Polymorphism__ is the idea that: once we have a generalized base type, we then can [morph](https://en.wikipedia.org/wiki/Animorphs) the base type into a bunch of similar types, each have their own variant actions.

-Here I want to make a bold claim that object-oriented programming is actually very closely related to functional programming for the same 4 reasons above.
+Here I want to make a bold claim that object-oriented programming is actually very closely related to Functional Programming (FP) for the same 4 reasons above.
 I will demonstrate with an example.
 I also will use 'object-class' and 'type' synonymously.

 ### A Simple Example